-This chapter describes the support for file exchanges between MineSet and SAS on IRIX systems.
+This chapter describes the support for file exchanges between MineSet and SAS on IRIX.
 The subjects discussed are:

-- "Converting MineSet Data Files to SAS Data Sets" on page 29 - "Converting SAS Data Sets Into MineSet Data Files" on page 31
+- "Converting MineSet Data Files to SAS Data Sets" on page 29 - "Converting SAS Data Sets to MineSet Data Files" on page 31

-Systems other than IRIX must use third-party solutions for file exchange.
+Systems other than IRIX and Windows must use third-party solutions for file exchange.

-Exchanging data sets between MineSet and SAS is done through two utilities: mineset2sas and sas2mineset.
-To convert a MineSet .schema and .data file pair into a SAS data set, use mineset2sas.
-To convert a SAS data set into MineSet .schema and .data files, use sas2mineset.
+You can exchange data sets between MineSet and SAS with two utilities: mineset2sas and sas2mineset.
+To convert a MineSet .schema and .data file pair to an SAS data set, use mineset2sas.
+To convert an SAS data set to MineSet .schema and .data files, use sas2mineset.
 Both mineset2sas and sas2mineset invoke the SAS executable.
 SAS must be installed on the machine on which these conversion utilities are used.